icest0rms/icest0rms.github.io/_projects/California_Solar_Regatta/index.md

 ---
 layout: post
-title: California Solar Regatta description:Along with a team of engineers, created a 50V manned solar boat which entered in competition with other top schools in california.
+title: California Solar Regatta
+description: Along with a team of engineers, created a 50V manned solar boat which entered in competition with other top schools in california.
 skills:
 - Fabrication & prototyping
 - Carbon fiber and fiberglass layup